The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Spoon Drainers and Spoon Thieves

+A spoon drainer is obvious.
+A spoon thief is sneaky.
 A hard gym session is a drainer.
 Doom-scrolling in bed is a thief.
 A big work presentation is a drainer.
 Checking emails 37 times is a thief.
-A newborn waking overnight is a drainer.
-Pretending you are coping with no help is a thief.

 The hidden spoon thieves

-• Doom-scrolling — Novelty, comparison, threat, sleep delay.
+Doom-scrolling — novelty, comparison, threat, sleep delay.
 Swap: timed scroll window, phone out of bedroom.

-• Notifications — Constant task switching.
+Notifications — constant task switching.
 Swap: batch messages, focus mode.

-• Saying yes too quickly — Future energy debt.
+Saying yes too quickly — future energy debt.
 Swap: “Let me check my week and come back to you.”

-• Unclear priorities — Decision fatigue.
+Unclear priorities — decision fatigue.
 Swap: top three list.

-• Perfectionism — Turns 1-spoon tasks into 4-spoon tasks.
+Perfectionism — turns 1-spoon tasks into 4-spoon tasks.
 Swap: define “good enough” before starting.

-• Conflict avoidance — Ongoing background emotional load.
-Swap: have the smaller conversation earlier.
+Conflict avoidance — ongoing background emotional load.

-• Under-eating — Low energy availability.
-Swap: plan fuel around output.
+Under-eating — low energy availability.

-• Alcohol — Sleep disruption and recovery cost.
-Swap: reduce dose/frequency.
+Alcohol — sleep disruption and recovery cost.

 Five Patients.
 Five Spoon Maps.
-Five Lives That Changed.

 1. The busy executive who kept crashing on Fridays

-Workload was high, but not new.
-Then we mapped it.
+Sharp blazer, three open tabs running behind her eyes.
+Her complaint was simple — Friday felt brutal.
 Four “quick coffee catch-ups” per week.
 On paper, they looked like breaks.
 In her body, they were not.
 Each involved mentoring, emotional support, problem-solving and being on.
 Three spoons each.
 Twelve spoons per week disguised as coffee.
+Two became walking catch-ups.
+One became an email update.
+One stayed as a proper coffee because it mattered.
+Friday stopped feeling like a cliff.

 2. The Year 12 student who thought he was lazy

+Hood up.
+Phone face-down on his thigh.
 He thought he was lazy.
 The spoon map showed a different story.
 School all day.
 Tutoring twice a week.
 Late-night study.
 Phone beside the bed.
-Constant social comparison.
 Energy drinks at 9pm.
-No recovery that was not a screen.
+He was overstimulated, under-recovered and trying to study with no spoons left.
+The intervention — phone outside the bedroom, study blocks earlier, protein at breakfast.
+First time back, he said: “It’s not that I was lazy.
+I just had no spoons left for the thing that mattered.”

 3. The new parent who thought they were failing

-They came in together.
 Both holding takeaway coffees that had gone cold an hour ago.
-Both saying sorry too many times for being late.
 The baby — somehow — asleep in the pram.
+Broken sleep.
+Feeding.
+Noise.
+Laundry.
+Decision load.
+Nap timing.
+The spoon map did not fix parenting.
+But it removed shame.
+The goal became support, not perfection.

 4. The young athlete burning out